SUNET/sunet-se-code/README.md

 username and password that have been set in the staging server as REFRESH_USERNAME and REFRESH_PASSWORD.

-To use a development git branch for the content, add it in the settings, in "Staging Git Branch".
+To use a development git branch for the content, e.g. the `test-dev` branch we created above, add it in the settings, in "Staging Git Branch".
 The `staging` branch is the default.
+This branch should be provided to the staging server as GIT_BRANCH (see above).

 After this, the editor should be all set to start working on the site.